All Episodes

 You know how many times I've had to suck it up on that plane?

-Remember the day we're in the Amtrak, you know, we take the Acela.
+Remember the day we're in the Amtrak?

 Anyway, so she wrote Uma Abedin, I don't feel great.

-And it says, Do you think you can get a plane for Westchester for the flight back tonight?
+And it says, do you think you can get a plane for Westchester for the flight back tonight?

-It's gonna rain all day.
+It's going to rain all day.

 I don't feel great.